Developing apps (XAML)

 Learn how to use free apps, trials (both time-based and feature-based), paid apps, and in-app purchases so your customers can try your app for free and choose what works for them.

 Learn how to create apps that are accessible to the widest possible audience, including people who have impairments or disabilities.

 Learn how to use Visual Studio to access the Windows Store and Windows Phone Store, and package your app for distribution.

 Debug and test apps

 Learn how to use the testing and debugging tools in Visual Studio.

-Detailed UX guidelines for Windows Store apps: Learn how to develop your apps so that if follows best practices for a great user experience.
+Detailed UX guidelines for Windows Runtime apps: Learn how to develop your apps so that if follows best practices for a great user experience.

-Windows Store app samples: Look up or download sample code to help you use the Windows Runtime API.
+Samples: Look up or download sample code to help you use the Windows Runtime APIs.